-Furthermore, the Agency audited the Business Continuity Facility in Porto in 2013 with satisfactory results.
+Furthermore, the Agency au with satisfactory results.

-■ Enhancement of prevention of conflict of interest (related to ICS no.2)
+Enhancement of prevention of conflict of interest (related to ICS no.2)

 During the course of 2013 the Agency reviewed its guidelines related to the Conflict of Interest.
 As EMSA staff during and after their career may find themselves in a situation or circumstances that could be perceived as a conflict of interest an updated set of guidelines to assist staff in avoiding situation or circumstances where conflict of interest may arise and to inform them of the measures that should be taken if they find themselves in such a situation have been issued.